grad

 Application Checklist

 Thank you for considering applying to UC Davis.
-As you prepare your graduate school application, keep in mind that our admission committee will be looking for two main things: 1. evidence that you have the potential to succeed in our graduate program and 2. evidence that our program is a good fit for you (there are faculty who are part of our program working in the area(s) you wish to study who could be good mentors for you).
+As you prepare your graduate school application, keep in mind that our admission committee will be looking for two main things: 1. evidence that you have the potential to succeed in our graduate program and 2. a match between the area(s) you wish to study and the expertise of our available faculty mentors.
 Make sure the required items below speak to these two criteria.

 Please make sure that all information in your online application is correct and that all statements & writing samples are revised/uploaded before submitting.
 No changes can be made to your application once it is submitted.